Open E is a tuning that makes your open strings spell out an E Major chord.

 - This leaves you with EBEGBE.
 However, this spells an E minor chord.
 You still need to raise the 3rd string by a semitone.

 - If you can identify intervals by ear, pluck the 4th string (now tuned to E), and then the third string.
 Now, tighten it until those 2 strings together form a major third interval.

 - Alternatively, play the 4th string on the 4th fret (G#) and tighten the 3rd string until their pitches match.

-Despite being perfectly acceptable to tune your guitar this way, a tuner is still recommended, as the tuning stability isn’t perfect when changing tunings, and you most likely need to readjust all strings after you finish tuning for the first time.
+Despite the fact that it’s possible to tune a guitar this way, a tuner is still recommended, as tuning stability isn’t perfect when changing tunings, and you most likely need to readjust all the strings after you finish tuning for the first time.

 Major chords consist of a root note, a major third and a perfect fifth.

 The Open E tuning makes playing major chords a breeze because you can literally play them with one finger across the neck, just like in the other open tunings you might have tried out.